IIPP vs WVPP: You Need Both in California

 Both are non-discretionary for nearly every California employer.
 The IIPP has been required for decades; the workplace violence prevention plan requirement is newer and enforcement is active, so many contractors have the first and are missing the second.
 A Cal/OSHA inspection can ask for either.

-Because the two plans coordinate (the workplace violence plan can be incorporated into or kept alongside the IIPP), it is simplest to produce them together, which is why we bundle them.
+Because the two plans coordinate (Labor Code 6401.9 lets the workplace violence plan be incorporated into the IIPP or kept alongside it), it is simplest to produce them together.
+They are separate documents and are priced separately, at $149 and $59.

 Get the California compliance bundle

-TailgateDocs generates both plans for your company, each with its required elements and citing the correct law, and offers the IIPP plus WVPP together for $149 instead of $158 separately.
-Both delivered in minutes, Spanish available.
+TailgateDocs generates both plans for your company, each with its required elements and citing the correct law: the IIPP at $149 and the workplace violence prevention plan at $59.
+They are separate documents and are priced separately.
+Spanish available.

 Common questions